valinsky/blog/content/posts/python-mutable-default-arguments.md

     multipart_uploader.complete_upload()
 ```

 The code defines a `S3MultipartUploader` class that uploads data in chunks, and then completes the upload.
-The code worked great, until it didn't.
+And it was working great, until it didn't.
 At random times the Lambda would throw an error with the following message:
 `"An error occurred (InvalidPart) when calling the CompleteMultipartUpload operation: One or more of the specified parts could not be found."`.
 After some debugging, I discovered that the issue originated from a combination of mutable default arguments and [Lambda container reusage](https://aws.amazon.com/blogs/compute/container-reuse-in-lambda/).

 The `__init__` method was using a mutable default argument by setting `parts` to an empty list.
 When the Lambda had a cold start in a new container, `multipart_uploader` was instantiated with `parts` as an empty list and there were no issues.
 However, when the Lambda was reusing a previous container, `parts` retained data from that container.
 As a result, `multipart_uploader` was instantiated with leftover data from a previous execution context, similar to our first example where `list2 = append_to_list(2)` was reusing a non-empty `my_list` that was mutated in a previous function call.
 This led to `multipart_uploader` attempting to complete the upload with parts that didn't exist in the current execution context, causing the Lambda to fail.